-This Mandatory Vaccination Policy is a key part of our overall strategy and commitment to maintaining a safe and healthy educational environment in light of the COVID-19 pandemic.
+This Recommended Vaccination Policy is a key part of our overall strategy and commitment to maintaining a safe and healthy educational environment in light of the COVID-19 pandemic.
 This policy is designed for use together with, and not as a substitute for, other COVID-19 prevention measures.

-However, fully vaccinated individuals may be excused from complying with certain COVID-19 prevention measures, such as face mask or social distancing requirements.
-For more on those excused requirements, if any, refer to the institution’s communications regarding COVID-19 prevention measures.

 We need your full cooperation and compliance with this and other health and safety protocols to make them effective.

 Policy Modification